 A JAMstack website has an unlimited ecosystem of all of the tools and services you need in the background, but the actual site on the front-end is just HTML.

 If you need to add ecommerce, paywalls, a podcast or some other content to your site in the future, your team won't have to figure out how to get everything to play ball with your CMS or build a new site from scratch.
 Instead they'll be able to connect new APIs or services to your existing site.

 The past vs the future

 Using a traditional CMS is more restrictive and opinionated than this.
-You're constrained to the platform you choose from the get-go and forced to accept additional "features" that you might not even need.
-While these platforms have provided us with an excellent way to publish websites in the past, it's changing for the future.
+You're constrained to the platform you choose from the get-go and forced to accept additional features that you might not even need.
+While these platforms have provided us with an excellent way to publish websites in the past, it's beginning to change for the future.